-1 $\Box$ Acceptable Paper.
+- 1. Acceptable Paper.
 Use lined 8-1/2 by 11" notepaper.
-If you want to word-process assignments, ask your instructor.
-Please start writing on the side of the page that has holes on the left.

-2 🗆 Functional Margins and Double-Spaced.
+If you want to word-process assignments, ask your instructor. - 2.
+Functional Margins and Double-Spaced.
 Leave 1" margins on all sides of the assignment to allow for marking.
 Write only on every second line to leave room for the instructor's comments.